TotoooDev/Banana/docs/bananalua/docs/get_started/getting_ready.md

 If you use Linux, simply open the whole folder in your favorite text editor.

-For the rest of this guide, we will refer to the name of the project as "GameProject".

 ## Project structure

 The directories are structured the following way: